csharp-markdig

 Install-Package Markdig

-Markdig’s syntax tree allows us to read and edit the content of the Markdown file.
-For example, we could retrieve all the images or the text of all the paragraphs.
+Markdig’s syntax tree allows us to read and edit the content of a Markdown file.
+For example, we could get all the images, or the text of all paragraphs.

-In this example, we see how to read a Markdown file, retrieve all its paragraphs, and then select the text.
+In this example, we see how to read a Markdown file, get all its paragraphs, and then select the text.

 var markdown = File.ReadAllText(path);